LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/tired-of-looking-for-love.md

 wishful indeed,

-of a life better than this.
+for a life better than this.

 &nbsp;